 A quick reminder that Viewranger had two subscription tiers – Free and Premium, whereas Outdooractive has three subscription tiers – Basic, which is free, Pro, or Pro Plus.
 Further information is available on their websites.
 Remember also that the Viewranger app is no longer updating but is retaining existing routes.

 To help me make the decision about which app to choose, or whether to struggle on with both, I have created this poll which will remain open until the 31st August 2021 after which I will announce the results.
 I welcome your views in the poll and via the moderated comments as I know some users, including myself, are still feeling cheesed off with losing their Viewranger maps bought in good faith.

 Warning: Location based apps may be abused by gang stalkers.

-Finally, after months of lockdown walking in and around the city (see City Strolls) I finally made it back into the hills outwith Edinburgh for the first time since the end of February last year, and what a relief it was!
+Finally, after months of lockdown walking in and around the city (see Edinburgh Exploits, City Strolls and Leith Loping)) I finally made it back into the hills outwith Edinburgh for the first time since the end of February last year, and what a relief it was!
 My cabin fever had become really severe, and I did often dream of just taking off with my backpack.
 Sense finally prevailed following a nightmare in which I was featured in the tabloid papers as a dangerous miscreant.